Why right now is the time to show your support for men and dads in the workplace!

 Ian: A move away from “perks for mums” means we are no longer able to discount women’s contribution (or future contribution), because of expectations about the role of men and women at home and in the workplace.
 Ensuring there is support for dads in the workplace means that men gain the mental health benefits of not being sole breadwinners and become more connected with their children, gaining skills, confidence and a track record of childcare ability that insulates them from post-separation lack of access.

-With the increasing focus on issues such mental health and wellbeing, male cancers, workplace safety, education/skills and fatherhood, International Men’s Day is a perfect time for organisations to demonstrate their wider commitment to their male staff.’
+With the increasing focus on issues such as mental health and wellbeing, male cancers, workplace safety, education/skills and fatherhood, International Men’s Day is a perfect time for organisations to demonstrate their wider commitment to their male staff.”

 Share this story